leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infra-foundation.md

 That's how easy it is to expand a subnet in GCP without any workload shutdown or downtime

 ### IP Addresses
+In Google Cloud, each virtual machine can have two IP addresses assigned:
+1. An internal IP address, which is going to be assigned via DHCP internally;
+1. An external IP address, but this one is optional.

+Every VM that starts up and any service that depends on virtual machines gets an internal IP address.
+When you create a VM in Google Cloud, its symbolic name is registered with an internal DNS service that translates the name to an internal IP address.

+The external IP address can be:
+1. assigned from a pool, making it ephemeral (meaning: lasting for only a short time), or
+1. it can be assigned from a reserved external IP address, making it static.

+Primary internal Ipv4 address:
+- Ephemeral (Automatic)
+- Ephemeral (Custom)
+- Reserve static internal IPV4 ADDRESS

+If you reserve static external IP address and do not assign it to a resource, such as a VM instance or a forwarding rule, you are charged at a higher rate than for static and ephemeral external IP addresses that are in use.

+#### Mapping IP Addresses
+Regardless of whether you use an ephemeral or static IP address, the external address is unknown to the OS of the VM.
+The external IP address is mapped to the VM's internal address transparently by VPC.
+Running ifconfig within a VM in Google Cloud only returns the internal IP address.

+Let’s explore this further by looking at DNS resolution for both internal and external addresses.

+Google Cloud has two types of internal DNS names, Zonal and Global (project wide) DNS.
+In general, Google strongly recommends using zonal DNS because it offers higher reliability guarantees by isolating failures in the DNS registration to individual zones.

+Each instance has a hostname that can be resolved to an internal IP address.
+This hostname is the same as the instance name.
+There is also an internal fully qualified domain name, or FQDN, for an instance that uses the format [hostnamke].[zone].c.[project-id].internal.

+The DNS name always points to a specific instance, no matter what the internal IP address is.
+Each instance has a metadata server that also acts as a DNS resolver for that instance.
+The metadata server handles all DNS queries for local network resources and routes all other queries to Google's public DNS servers for public name resolution.

+An instance is not aware of any external IP address assigned to it.
+Instead, the network stores a lookup table that matches external IP addresses with the internal IP addresses of the relevant instances.

+Public DNS records pointing to instances are not published automatically; however, admins can publish these using existing DNS servers.
+Domain name servers can be hosted on Google Cloud, using Cloud DNS.

+**Cloud DNS** uses Google’s global network of Anycast name servers to serve your DNS zones from redundant locations around the world, providing lower latency and high availability for your users.
+Google Cloud offers a 100% uptime Service Level Agreement, or SLA, for domains configured in Cloud DNS.
+Cloud DNS lets you create and update millions of DNS records without the burden of managing your own DNS servers and software.

+Another networking feature of Google Cloud is **Alias IP Ranges**.
+It lets you assign a range of internal IP addresses as an alias to a virtual machine's network interface. *This is useful if you have multiple services running on a VM, and you want to assign a different IP address to each service*.
+In other words, you can configure multiple IP addresses, representing containers or applications hosted in a VM, without having to define a separate network interface.

+#### IP Addresses for Default Domains
+Google publishes the complete list of IP ranges that it announces to the internet in goog.json.
+Useful links:
+- https://www.gstatic.com/ipranges/cloud.json provides a JSON representation of Cloud IP addresses organized by region.
+- https://www.gstatic.com/ipranges/cloud_geofeed is a standard geofeed formatted IP geolocation file that we share with 3rd-party IP geo providers like Maxmind, Neustar, and IP2Location.
+- https://www.gstatic.com/ipranges/goog.json and https://www.gstatic.com/ipranges/goog.txt are JSON and TXT formatted files respectively that include Google public prefixes in CIDR notation.

+For more information as well as an example of how to use this information, refer to https://cloud.google.com/vpc/docs/configure-private-google-access#ip-addr-defaults

+#### Routes and firewall rules
+By default, every network has routes that let instances in a network send traffic directly to each other, even across subnets.
+In addition, every network has a default route that directs packets to destinations that are outside the network.
+Although these routes cover most of your normal routing needs, you can also create special routes that overwrite these routes.

+Just creating a route does not ensure that your packet will be received by the specified next top. **Firewall** rules must also allow the packet.

+The default network has pre-configured firewall rules that allow all instances in the network to talk with each other.
+Manually created networks do not have such rules, so you must create them.

+Routes map traffic to destination networks.
+It matches packets by destination IP addresses.
+No traffic will flow without also matching a firewall rule.

+Each route in the Routes collection may apply to one or more instances.
+A route applies to an instance if the network and instance tags match.
+If the network matches and there are no instance tags specified, the route applies to all instances in that network.

+**GCP firewall rules** protect your virtual machine instances from unapproved connections, both inbound and outbound, known as ingress and egress, respectively.

+Every VPC network functions as a distributed firewall.
+Although firewall rules are applied to the network as a whole, connections are allowed or denied at the instance level.

+Firewall rules allow bidirectional communication once a session is established. if for some reason, all firewall rules in a network are deleted, there is still an implied "Deny all" ingress rule and an implied "Allow all" egress rule for the network.

+A firewall rule is composed of the following parameters:
+- The direction of the rule
+     - Inbound connections are matched against ingress rules only
+     - outbound connections are matched against egress rules only.
+- The source of the connection for ingress packets, or the destination of the connection for egress packets.
+- The protocol and port of the connection
+    - where any rule can be restricted to apply to specific protocols only or specific combinations of protocols and ports only.
+- The action of the rule: which is to allow or deny packets that match the direction, protocol, port, and source or destination of the rule.
+- The priority of the rule: which governs the order in which rules are evaluated.
+- Rule assignment: all rules are assigned to all instances, but you can assign certain rules to certain instances only.

+Egress firewall rules control **outgoing connections originated inside** your GCP network.
+For egress firewall rules, destinations to which a rule applies may be specified using IP CIDR ranges.

+Ingress firewall rules protect against **incoming connections to the instance from any source**.
+The firewall prevents instances from receiving connections on non-permitted ports and protocols.
+Source CIDR ranges can be used to protect an instance from undesired connections coming either from external networks or from GCP IP ranges.
+You can control ingress connections from a VM instance by constructing inbound connection conditions using source CIDR ranges, protocols, or ports.

 ### Princing
 ### Common Network Designs